 Mammography is a limited enrollment program.
 For admission requirements, please contact the Admissions Outreach Office at 847.925.6700 or visit harpercollege.edu

 Students who apply for this limited enrollment program are obligated to meet current admission requirements and follow program curriculum as defined at the time of acceptance to the program.

 A grade of C or better in all RAD courses is required for all students.

 |RAD 215||Principles and Procedures in Mammography||3|

 Description: Provides a detailed overview of the history, equipment and radiographic principles and their application to mammography.
 Course focuses on breast anatomy and physiology, mammographic techniques, positioning skills, critical equipment features, image receptor characteristics, and image quality management.
-Successful completion of this course along with RAD 216 will meet the required contact hours of documented learning required to sit for the Mammography Technologist Certification exam.
-This course may be scheduled as (1) a week-long (five days) course offered in fall and spring, (2) one full day per week for five weeks, or (3) two evenings per week for six weeks.
+Successful completion of this course along with RAD 216 will meet the required contact hours of documented learning required by the American Registry of Radiologic Technologist (ARRT).
+This course is offered every spring and fall.

 Prerequisite: Admission into the Mammography certificate program.

 Description: Provides students with clinical experience to gain required skills to perform quality breast imaging mammograms in a health care setting under the direct supervision of a qualified practitioner.
 Emphasis on principles and procedures of mammography.
 Presented as a preceptor clinical experience according to ARRT guidelines.